ActivityWatch/activitywatch.github.io/donate.md

 Our eternal gratitude, better future versions of ActivityWatch, and the love of the community.
 If you want something else, just ask!

+You will also get your name listed on the [sponsors page](/sponsors/).

 ## Methods